Pink2Dev/Pink2/README.md

 What is Pinkcoin?
 -----------------

 Pinkcoin is a cryptocurrency using hybrid Proof of Work and Proof of Stake consensus protocols designed to support Charities and Non-Profit organizations, and encourage community participation.
-Proof of Stake consensus is split int two unique parts:
+Proof of Stake consensus is split into two unique parts:
 - Proof of Stake 3.0
 - [Flash Proof of Stake 2.0](https://pinkcoin.gitbook.io/pinkcoin/faq/fpos-2.0)

-Additonal unique feauteres:
+Additional unique features:
 - [Side staking mechanism](https://pinkcoin.gitbook.io/pinkcoin/guides/side-staking)

 Coin specification